the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-Second, introduce a button in your search component.
+Second, introduce a button in your Search component.
 The button has the `type="submit"` and the form uses its `onSubmit` attribute to pass the `onSubmit()` method.
 You can reuse the `children` property, but this time it will be used as the content of the button.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~